A-R0n/d3-spatial/README.md

+Problem: How do I maximize the value of space in my garage?

-Scalable vector graphic of garage representing spatial constraints.
+Model: Scalable vector graphic of 1 car garage (4/2/19).